pedrogardim/ink-frontend/README.md

 ## Roadmap 🛣️

-- **Add notifications** - So users know when their appointments are modified, created or deleted.
+- **Add notifications 🔔** - So users know when their appointments are modified, created or deleted.
-- **Add a React frontend** - So users can interact with the API from a web browser.
+- **Add image upload 📸** - So users can upload profile pictures and tattoo artist portfolios.
+- **Add Admin CRUD features 🎛️** - Add create, update, delete features.

+## Known bugs 🐛

 ## Acknowledgements 🎓